 Important: Remove the my_password.txt file when complete.
+For example: sudo rm my_password.txt

 5. Create a Docker compose file (compose.yaml) in the directory you created for the Docker container similar to the following, using inputs as per Table 2: Keyfactor Identity Provider Container Parameters and referencing the artifactory you pulled.
 The fields highlighted in red below indicate fields that need to be edited or that you may wish to edit.